 After checking the battery, slide the instrument selector switch to the NORMAL position.
-Slide the range switch to the ×1 position.
+Slide the range switch to the ×0.1 position.
 A small meter needle deflection will likely occur, due to normal background radiation.
 If the meter needle deflects past full-scale, slide the range switch to the next highest range until a reading can be determined.
-The amount of deflection will depend upon the particular series of instrument (due to meter scale differences) and the amount of normal background radiation.
+The amount of deflection will depend upon the amount of normal background radiation.
 The instrument speaker should emit a frequency (clicks) relative to the increase in meter reading.

 Place the instrument selector switch in the QUIET position and note that the audible clicks are silenced.
-In order to preserve battery life, it is recommended that the instrument selector switch be kept in the QUIET position when the audio function is not needed.
+In order to preserve battery life, it is recommended that the instrument selector switch be kept in the NORMAL position when the audio function is not needed.